jina-ai/jina/docs/get-started/what-is-jina.md

 | Cross-modal/multi-modal system is often a backend/infrastructure service that requires extra stablilty.                                                              | **DevOps and CI/CD** guarantees the integration and **Observability** provides the health information of the system. |

 With that, let me reiterate what Jina is: Jina is a framework that provides a unified, cloud native solution for building cross-modal/multi-modal systems from day one.
 It provides the best developer experience from day one POC to production.
-It smooths your journey by resolving every subsection mentioned in {ref}`motivate-example`.
+It smooths your journey by resolving every challenge mentioned in all subsections of {ref}`motivate-example`.
 No more tech debt, no more refactoring and back and forth between different systems.

 Now it starts to make sense, right?
-Let's get our first taste on how Jina project looks like and how does it work.
+Let's get our first taste on how a Jina project looks like and how does it work.

 ## Taste of Jina